sduncan01/CubeEventMonitor/README.md

 3. In Terminal, go to the namespace where you imported the classes and run write ##class(CubeEventMonitor.CubeEventCube).Setup(<compileFlags>,<buildCubes>,<updateInterval>,<folderItemResource>,<alertRecipient>)

+4. If you specified an alertRecipient in the Setup() method, go to System Administration -> Configuration -> Additional Settings -> Task Manager Email in the Management Portal and ensure that the SMTP Server, Port, and Sender settings are configured

-The parameters you can set are as follows:
+In step 3, the parameters you can set are as follows:

 - compileFlags As %String = "": flags to be used when compiling the CubeEventMonitor package